awsdocs/amazon-opensearch-service-developer-guide/doc_source/es-aws-integrations.md

 After you create the deployment package, you can create the Lambda function\.
 When you create a function, choose a name, runtime \(for example, Python 2\.7\), and IAM role\.
 The IAM role defines the permissions for your function\.
 For detailed instructions, see [Create a Simple Lambda Function](https://docs.aws.amazon.com/lambda/latest/dg/get-started-create-function.html) in the *AWS Lambda Developer Guide*\.

-This example assumes that you are using the console\.
-Choose Python 2\.7 and a role that has S3 read permissions and Amazon ES write permissions, as shown in the following screenshot\.
+This example assumes you're using the console\.
+Choose Python 2\.7 and a role that has S3 read permissions and Amazon ES write permissions, as shown in the following screenshot:

 ![\[Sample configuration for a Lambda function\]](http://docs.aws.amazon.com/elasticsearch-service/latest/developerguide/images/lambda-function.png)